des Halles auxiliary building

 What to expect during the work

-• Avenue des Halles will be partially blocked off while the worksite access zone is being set up.
-One lane will remain open in each direction and there will be a detour for pedestrians to allow them to travel north and south on Avenue des Halles.
+• Avenue des Halles is partially blocked off while the worksite access zone is being set up.
+One lane remains open in each direction and there is a detour for pedestrians to allow them to travel north and south on Avenue des Halles.

-• A section of the Halles d’Anjou parking lot will be blocked off.
-People and cars will be able to move around the zone.
+• A section of the Halles d’Anjou parking lot is blocked off, but people and cars can move around the zone.

 • The worksite zone for the des Halles auxiliary building will be located on the Halles d’Anjou parking lot.